Staghorn Fern Care: How To Water, Grow and Care for Mounted Staghorn Ferns

 Staghorn ferns can be placed outdoors when temperatures stay within this range.
 Be extra careful to keep staghorns out of direct sun and well-watered when hung outdoors.
 Bring your staghorn fern back inside when temperatures get chilly at night.

-Fertilizing your staghorn fern will promote vigorous growth, especailly in younger plants
+Fertilizing your staghorn fern will promote vigorous growth, especially in younger plants.

 Feed your staghorn fern monthly during periods of active grown (spring and summer).
 Use a balanced, water-soluble fertilizer (ratio of 1:1:1).
 During periods of dormancy (fall and winter), reduce fertilizing to every other month.

-Some people suggest feeding your staghorn fern by slipping a piece of banana peel under the shield frond.
-We’ve never tried this method, but would love to hear from you if you’ve had success!
+Some people suggest feeding your staghorn fern by slipping a piece of banana peel under the shield frond, but indoors that might cause a fruit fly issue.

 Mature staghorn ferns can survive with a twice-yearly feeding.